Btibert3/QST-Tableau-Workshop/README.md

     2. The Dataset can be found in the datasets folder (Boston-311.csv)
 5. Dashboard - Airline Satisfaction Survey
     1. The Exercise Notes:  https://docs.google.com/document/d/1s8IUAOlJxSESwS4H1WXD-6_fhx2J_bDIIENQFjj-h98/edit?usp=sharing
-    2. The datacane be found in the datasets folder (Airline Satisfaction Survey.xlsx)
+    2. The data can be found in the datasets folder (Airline Satisfaction Survey.xlsx)

 # Resources